Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

 and how to quickly find training for advanced features when they become important to you.

-has links to training pages related to value stream mapping,
+has links to training and videos for how to do advanced value stream analysis and value stream management

 If you're just becoming oriented to what's involved in value stream mapping